renderbox/django-react-tools/docs/index.rst

    pip install django-react-tools

-then add ‘reacttools’ to your django project’s list of apps.
+then add ‘reacttools’ & 'django.contrib.sites' to your django project’s list of apps.

 next in settings, set where to find the React project: